I’m into riding…

 I and my fellow testers represent the rider’s perspective – yours and mine.
 We don’t bring any industry biases.
 I have never tried to make it as a professional bike racer, never been sponsored by or worked for a bike company, never worked in a bike shop or been a cycling journalist.
 Same with my fellow testers.
 These are not bad things.
 I love a lot of what these people do.
 It’s just not where I and I’ll guess most of you come from.

-I buy or demo and return anything I personally test, accept no free products, don’t go on any company-expensed product review trips nor go to industry meetings, and pay for everything related to what you read on this site.
+I don’t go on any company- or personally-expensed product review trips or go to industry meetings.
 You will not see any advertising for cycling products, cycling shops or anything else on this site.
-I don’t accept articles, announcements or any content paid for or submitted by companies, stores, PR firms or guest authors, or charge you for any content on the site.
+None of our content or the work that goes into creating it is sponsored, paid for, or guest or ghost-written by those at or associated with cycling companies, stores, PR firms or individuals.
 I also don’t engage in influencer marketing.

 Join me, help yourself…

 I hope you’ll join me in using this site by sharing your perspective with me and other readers in the comments sections under the reviews and posts, let me know what category of cycling gear you want to see reviewed, spread the word about what we are doing here, and buy your gear through the links provided on the site.
 Doing that will help support the costs of buying gear to test, cranking out reviews, and running the site.
 Your support will increase what I can do for you, and allow us to get better at enjoying our passion for cycling together.